rebelice/UNIX-System-Programming-Project/Process-Environment/README.md

 ## Introduction

 In this lab, we'll see how a C program is compiled and executed in the UNIX Environment.
-I'll introduce some basic knowledges about this.
-And you also need write some codes and run them.
+I'll introduce some basic knowledge about that.
+And you also need to write some codes and run them.
 Don't worry, it's far too easy.

 ## Command-Line Compile

 **If you already know `Command-Line Compile`, you can skip this step.**

-You can use any editors(vim, emacs, gedit, vscode, etc.) to write codes, but you need Command-Line Compile your C progam in the terminals.
-Also, you can shoose any shells you like.
+You can use any editors(vim, emacs, gedit, vscode, etc.) to write codes, but you need to Command-Line Compile your C progam in the terminals.
+Also, you can choose any shell you like.
 Now open your terminal and follow me.

 1. Make sure you have GNU C Compiler(gcc).
 You can use `gcc --version` to determine that.
 2. Write some simple C codes, just like `hello-world.c`.